 The Berkeley Haas Accelerated Access program opened up to all undergraduate seniors or final-year graduate students in January 2021.
 The program offers early conditional admission into the Full-Time MBA program with the ability to defer for two to five years to gain professional experience.
-There are two application deadlines—one in April and one in June—with an application process very similar to the full-time MBA program, except the application fee is waived.
+There is one application deadline in April with an application process very similar to the full-time MBA program, except the application fee is waived.

-To celebrate the launch of Accelerated Access, up to five $100,000 scholarship awards will be available for students applying in 2020.
-Upon matriculation, candidates will be eligible for other scholarships and dual degree programs.
+Upon matriculation, candidates will be eligible for scholarships and dual degree programs.

 Carnegie Mellon Tepper Future Business Leaders

 In addition to the online application form, applicants need to submit copies of their undergraduate transcripts, a resume and one professional recommendation.
 Two essays and a $125 application fee are also required.
 Carnegie Mellon undergraduates do not have to submit a GMAT or GRE score, but applicants from all other institutions do.
 Tepper offers interviews by invitation only.
 Candidates hoping to secure a scholarship will be asked to submit a scholarship essay and an updated resume for consideration when they decide to enroll.
 Scholarship decisions are made at the time of matriculation.

 Chicago Booth Scholars Program

 The Chicago Booth Scholars program is a deferred MBA program for promising candidates looking to secure a seat in a future Chicago Booth full-time MBA cohort.
-It’s open to undergraduates from any institution in their senior year or students who transitioned from undergrad directly to master’s programs, and grants admits a two to four-year deferment before they begin the full-time MBA program.
+It’s open to undergraduates from any institution in their senior year or students who transitioned from undergrad directly to master’s programs, and grants admits a two- to five-year deferment before they begin the full-time MBA program.
 While working full time, students have the opportunity to engage with Booth and explore the University of Chicago community.
-If candidates prefer to continue working after 4 years, they have the opportunity to enroll in the Evening or Weekend MBA programs.
+If candidates prefer to continue working after five years, they have the opportunity to enroll in the Evening or Weekend MBA programs.

 Applications are due in April, and are similar to the full-time MBA application.
-Application requirements include a data form, short answers, an essay, 2 recommendations, unofficial transcripts (official copies required of admitted students), and professional resume.
+Application requirements include an online application form, short answer, essays, 2 recommendations, unofficial transcripts (official copies required of admitted students), and professional resume.
 International students from non-English speaking countries must take the TOEFL, unless their undergraduate degrees were conducted in English.
-All applicants must take the GMAT or GRE; there is no preference given to either test.
+All applicants must take the GMAT, GMAT Focus, shortened GRE or GRE; there is no preference given to any test.
 Interviews are then conducted on an invitation only basis.

 Columbia Business School Deferred Enrollment Program

 The Columbia Business School Deferred Enrollment program is open to undergraduate and Master’s students who apply during their final years of study.
 (Students enrolled in Ph.D. programs, law school, or medical school are not eligible.)
 Once accepted, they can take two to five years to enter the workforce, and start the full-time MBA program when it’s right for them.
-To begin the program, candidates simply send the school a letter of intent to Columbia indicating whether they want to enroll in January (16-month program) or August (20-month program with summer internship).
+To begin the program, admitted candidates simply send the school a letter of intent to Columbia indicating whether they want to enroll in January (16-month program) or August (20-month program with summer internship).
 Upon sending the letter, students may be considered for merit-based scholarships or allowed to apply for need-based scholarships.
 Admitted students gain access to conferences, events, and school-wide resources prior to matriculating.

-Applications are due by mid-April, and requirements include a data form, short answer questions, an essay, 2 recommendations, academic transcripts, and professional resume.
-All applicants must take the GMAT, Executive Assessment, or GRE within 3 weeks of applying.
+Applications are due by mid-April, and requirements include an online application form, a short answer, an essay, a recommendation, academic transcripts, and professional resume.
+All applicants must take the GMAT, GMAT Focus, Executive Assessment, or GRE within 3 weeks of applying.
 There is no application fee for students who are currently enrolled in an undergraduate or eligible graduate-level program.
 Interviews are then conducted on an invitation only basis.
 CBS releases decisions on a rolling basis, within two weeks of the interview.

-In 2019, 114 candidate were admitted to the CBS Deferred Enrollment Program.
-Their GMAT scores ranged from 640-790, and GPAs ranged from 2.92-4.0.
-Forty-nine schools and 11 countries were represented in this incoming class.
+In 2023, 232 candidates were admitted to the CBS Deferred Enrollment Program.
+Their GMAT scores ranged from 570-780, and GPAs ranged from 3.3-4.0.
+108 schools and 28 countries were represented by the new admits.

 Harvard Business School 2+2 Program

 Harvard’s 2+2 program is perhaps the best-known deferred MBA.
 Candidates apply in their final year of undergraduate or graduate school, then spend a minimum of two years (maximum of four) working full-time before they begin Harvard’s full-time, two-year MBA program.
-This program is open to students who plan to work in the public, private, or nonprofit sector, with preference given to applicants planning to work in an operating company (tech, manufacturing, consumer goods, retail, industrials, etc.), from a lower socio-economic background, who are the first in their families to attend college, going into a technically demanding role, or pursuing entrepreneurship.
+This program is open to students who plan to work in the public, private, or nonprofit sector, with preference given to applicants: planning to work in an operating company (tech, manufacturing, consumer goods, retail, industrials, etc.), from a lower socio-economic background, who are the first in their families to attend college, going into a technically demanding role, or pursuing entrepreneurship.
 Students enrolled in Ph.D. programs, law school, or medical school are not eligible; they should apply through the regular MBA admissions process.